pyOpenSci/handbook/community/events/intro.md

 In these instances, asynchronous communication and sharing of documents in an organized way is critical.

 ### Event documents

 For every meeting, pyOpenSci staff should create a Google Drive folder, located in our pyos-shared drive, where meeting documents will be stored.
 These documents may include talk and workshop proposals, attendee signup lists, graphics used in social media and outreach posts and more content related to the event.

 Before an event, pyOpenSci staff will make sure this folder is shared and supporting documents are added to it.
-Often the folder will be created prior to the event to store talk, Bof (birds of a feather), townhall and workshop proposals.
+Often the folder will be created prior to the event to store talk, BoF (birds of a feather), Townhall and workshop proposals.

-:::{admonition} Team checkin prior to an event
+:::{admonition} Team check in prior to an event
 :class: note

 Staff should also have a short check-in prior to an event to ensure that all documents, and elements needed for the event, are shared in the right place, appropriate permissions are granted, remote support needs for the event are clarified, etc.